fortunejs/fortune/README.md

 # Fortune.js [![Build Status](https://travis-ci.org/daliwali/fortune.png?branch=master)](https://travis-ci.org/daliwali/fortune)

 Hello nerds.
 Fortune is a web framework for prototyping rich hypermedia APIs that implement the [JSON API](http://jsonapi.org/) specification.
-It comes with a modular persistence layer, with [MongoDB](http://www.mongodb.org/) support out of the box, and an adapter for MySQL, Postgres, & SQLite (see guide for how to use).
+It comes with a modular persistence layer, with adapters for MongoDB, MySQL, Postgres, & SQLite.

 Get it by installing from npm:
 ```